ruby-processing/ruby-processing.github.io/_posts/2015-11-21-windows_started.md

 ### JRuby

+It might actually be simpler to just install [jruby][jruby] on Windows rather than struggle with MRI ruby, but you may also want to install [cygwin][cygwin] or similar in any case.

-It is possible to run JRubyArt without a system install of jruby and given the current state of rbenv and rvm support or lack of it for jruby-9.0.4.0 it may be better to defer a system install of jruby until things settle down.
-However you probably need a jruby install to use JRubyArt with other gems eg toxiclibs.
-There is bitnami installer for [jruby-9.0.4.0][bitnami] but I haven't tried it as linux use (Archlinux linux distro has unbeatable support for both jruby and processing).
+If you've already installed MRI ruby is also possible to run JRubyArt without a system install of jruby.
+But a jruby install might be needed to use JRubyArt with other gems eg toxiclibs.

+Possibly the simplest way to get MRI ruby on windows is via [rubyinstaller][rubyinstaller], uses MinGW.
+Alternatively you can install [cygwin][cygwin] and use [rvm][rvm] to install MRI ruby.

 ### JRubyArt